alexgibson/notify.js/README.md

 npm install -g karma
 ```

-In the project root, run the tests using
+In the project root, perform a single pass of the tests using Firefox run:

 ```
 npm test